-PACRA's Independent Power Producer rating is a representation of its opinion on the relative credit risk associated with an Independent Power Producer (IPP).
+PACRA's methodology documents lay out the umbrella framework guiding its credit ratings.
+This document provides an overview of PACRA's approach to assigning credit ratings to Independent Power Producers (IPPs) in Pakistan.
 The structure of IPPs is unlike that of other corporates as they operate in a heavily regulated environment, which insulates them from several business and financial risks.
 PACRA's analysis, when rating IPPs, focuses primarily on the contractual and regulatory framework surrounding an IPP, and quantitative factors, focusing mainly on financing structure and cash flows.
 Meanwhile, qualitative factors such as ownership, governance and management supplement the analysis.
 While standalone credit quality is addressed, PACRA incorporates the relative positioning of an IPP to arrive at the final rating.

-Analyst Contacts Zoya Aqib
+Analyst Contacts Zoya Aqib +92-42-3586 9504

-+92-42-3586 9504 zoya.aqib@pacra.com
+zoya.aqib@pacra.com

-The Pakistan Credit Rating Agency Limited Head Office FB1 Awami Complex
+The Pakistan Credit Rating Agency Limited Head Office